What is an EWS1 form?

 When do I need an EWS1 form?

-You may need an EWS1 form if you are a leaseholder or freeholder who is selling your home or remortgaging with a new provider.
+You may need an EWS1 form if you are a Leaseholder or freeholder who is selling your home or remortgaging with a new provider.
 It is not a legal requirement, but you may find that the mortgage provider won’t lend to you without it as it helps valuers to estimate the worth of the property.
 You can download an example of an EWS1 form from the RICS website.
 It will need to be completed by a chartered fire engineer following an intrusive survey.

 Who can arrange an EWS1 certificate?

-Only the building owner can arrange a fire safety assessment and EWS1 certificate – you can’t initiate the procedure if you are a leaseholder and valuers and lenders cannot do so either.
+Only the building owner can arrange a fire safety assessment and EWS1 certificate – you can’t initiate the procedure if you are a Leaseholder and valuers and lenders cannot do so either.
 It is the owner’s duty to ensure that the building has an up-to-date Fire Risk Assessment.
 If your building has an EWS1 certificate, you should be able to get a copy from the owner.

 Do I need an EWS1 certificate?